Triumph Church

-Triumph Church is a non-denominational evangelical multi-site megachurch based in Detroit, Michigan.
+Triumph Church is a non-denominational evangelical multi-site megachurch based in Southfield, Michigan.
 It was founded in the fall of 1920 by Claude Cummings as the Triumph Missionary Baptist Church.
 The Reverend Solomon Kinloch Jr. is currently the senior pastor.
-The church has six weekend and three midweek services, and its average attendance makes it one of the largest churches in Detroit and Michigan.
+The church has six weekend and three midweek services, and its average attendance makes it one of the largest churches in Southfield, Michigan (near Detroit, Michigan).

 In the last few years, the church has been recognized for its rapid growth.
 According to Outreach Magazine, it was the third-fastest-growing church in the United States in 2008, with more than 2,000 new members formalizing their commitment to the church.
 That growth continued through 2013, when the church topped the same list with 3,800 new members.

 Locations

 Triumph Church is a multi-site church and provides nine weekly worship services at five different sites in Metro Detroit.
 It has a worship facility in the New Center, Detroit, area.
 Additional Sunday worship services are held at Canton High School in Canton, Michigan, and at the Millennium Centre (known as the North Campus) in Southfield, Michigan.
 In January 2010, Triumph Church relocated some of its services, which had been held at Cass Technical High School's 1100-seat auditorium, to the 2,700-seat Detroit Opera House.